matiboy/angular2-prettyjson/README.md

-# Angular 2 Pretty Json v2.0.7
+# Angular 2 Pretty Json v3.0.0

 A module for Angular 2 debug output of objects.
 Contains a pipe similar to [JsonPipe](https://angular.io/docs/ts/latest/api/common/index/JsonPipe-class.html) but adds support for spacing and handling of circular structures.
 Also contains a component that outputs any object with syntax highlight.
 **Warning**: just as the `JsonPipe`, this is an impure pipe and should be used only for debugging purposes.

+**Breaking change in 3.0.0** The UMD bundle has moved to a "bundle" subdirectory.
+SymstemJS users should update their system.config.
+Should not affect AngularCLI and other webpack projects.

 ## Install